cheyroseflammer/project_4/README.md

 ## Considerations

-While we could not achieve meaningful predicitive power with either model, we did step away with significant consideration.
+While we could not achieve meaningful predicitive power with either model, we did step away with significant considerations.

 The first being that perhaps a feature other than global sales may have produced better predictive power.
 Features such as Critic Score or User Score, that can have a fairly large effect on whether a game is bought or played, and thus considered a "hit."